JohnWalmsley/DiscrepancyCorrelations/README.md

 This repository contains files used for predicting model discrepancy using linear regression methods.
 This project is built on the work of [Beattie et al](https://physoc.onlinelibrary.wiley.com/doi/abs/10.1113/JP275733), whose repository is available [here](https://github.com/mirams/sine-wave).
 To use this code you will need to add the [SharedFunctions repository](https://github.com/JohnWalmsley/SharedFunctions) and its sub-folders to your Matlab path.
 This repository also requires two functions from the Mathworks File Exchange to be on the Matlab path, [export_fig.m]() and [getLinearIndependent.m]().

-Many of these files use a variable called `conf`. `Conf` is a cell that specifies which predictors should be used when constructing a linear model of discrepancy.
+Many of these files use a variable called `conf`. `conf` is a cell that specifies which predictors should be used when constructing a linear model of discrepancy.
 The full options for `conf` are as follows:
 <a name="conf"/>
 `conf = { 'const', 'variables', 'I', 'rates', 'fluxes', 'sensitivity', 'dIdp', 'voltage', 'dVdt', 'time', 'normalise', 'thin' };`